-It only takes a few tweaks to your regular season routine for you to enjoy the wild during the winter.
-Hit the road running this off-season with these useful tips and tricks!
+It only takes a few tweaks to your summer routine for you to enjoy the wild during the winter.
+Hit the road running this off-season with these useful car camping tips and tricks!

 Eating a snack right before bed will also help to keep you warm throughout the night.
 Since your body stays heated by burning calories, eating right before you hit the hay is a great way to ensure that your body has plenty of fuel to burn during the night.
 If you’re looking to really turn things up, you can sip on a hot beverage to warm you from the inside out.
 A little hot toddy never killed nobody….